Soft symmetries of topological orders: Discussion

 Also, the soft symmetries that we studied in this paper were in terms of gauged SPT defects.
 A natural question is whether there is a systematic method to find all possible soft symmetries.
 For example, as discussed in Sec. \ref{sec:softexample_gen}, there are also soft symmetries of $G$ gauge theory corresponding to Out$_{\text{sf}}(G)$.
 It would be interesting to develop a physical construction for such soft symmetries that allows them to be implemented as a finite depth circuit.

-Finally, it remains unknown if the generic soft symmetry has the $H^3$ obstruction characterized by $[\mathcal{O}_3] = \mathcal{H}^3(\text{Aut}(\mathcal{C}),\mathcal{A})$.
-While the example of the soft symmetry provided in the main text does not have the $H^3$ obstruction, it remains unclear if the generic soft symmetries including the outer automorphism $\text{Out}_{\text{sf}}(G)$ carry the trivial $H^3$ obstruction or not.\footnote{See Refs.~\cite{Barkeshli2019, Fidkowski2017H3} for examples of the outer automorphism in finite gauge theories with $H^3$ obstructions.} This is an interesting question since it is often believed that the symmetry that does not permute anyons leads to trivial $H^3$ obstruction \cite{Barkeshli2019, Benini2018}.
+Finally, it remains unknown if the generic soft symmetry has the $H^3$ obstruction characterized by $[\mathcal{O}_3] = \mathcal{H}^3(\text{Aut}_{br}(\mathcal{C}),\mathcal{A})$.
+While the example of the soft symmetry provided in the main text does not have the $H^3$ obstruction, it remains unclear if the generic soft symmetries including the outer automorphism $\text{Out}_{\text{sf}}(G)$ carry the trivial $H^3$ obstruction or not.\footnote{We note that \cite{Benini2018} argued that the $H^3$ obstruction must be trivial when the symmetry does not permute anyons.
+Their argument assumes that the fusion multiplicities satisfy $N^{ab}_c\in\{0,1\}$ for all fusion vertices, and that the $F$-symbol $(F^{abc}_{d})_{ef}$ is always nonzero whenever the four relevant fusion spaces $V^{ab}_e$, $V^{ec}_d$, $V^{af}_d$, and $V^{bc}_f$ are all nonempty.
+We note, however, that there are modular tensor categories in which certain $F$-symbols vanish even though this is not forbidden by the fusion rules; for example, $F^{111}_1$ vanishes in $SU(2)_4$.
+Therefore, it is still unknown in general if $H^3$ obstruction is vanishing for soft symmetries.
+We thank Parsa Bonderson for bringing this point to our attention. } See Refs.~\cite{Barkeshli2019, Fidkowski2017H3} for examples of the outer automorphism in finite gauge theories with $H^3$ obstructions.
+This is an interesting question since it is often believed that the symmetry that does not permute anyons leads to trivial $H^3$ obstruction \cite{Barkeshli2019, Benini2018}.